tayphill13/Galactic-CalcWk5/README.md

 ## Description

-_This calculator can receive an age provided by the user and convert to an estimated age if you lived on another planet, with respect to that planet's solar years._ .
-For instance, Earth has a solar year consisting of 365 days, and Mercury only has a solar year consisting of 88 days.
+_This calculator can receive an age provided by the user and convert to an estimated age if you lived on another planet, with respect to that planet's solar years.
+For instance, Earth has a solar year consisting of 365 days, and Mercury only has a solar year consisting of 88 days, therefore you would be much older if you had been living with respect to Mercury solar years._

 ### Specs
 | Spec | Input | Output |